georgewillben/Credit-Card-Fraud/README.md

 matplotlib<br>
 seaborn<br>
 scipy.stats<br>
+xgboost <br>

 ## Data Source
 I found this dataset on <a href=https://www.kaggle.com/mlg-ulb/creditcardfraud>kaggle</a>

+## Exploratory Data Analysis
+During the data analysis stage I used critical thinking and data visualizations to come up with some insights in the data.
+I found if a transaction occurs more than once it is much more likely to be fraud, and that the ratio of fraud to non-fraud transactions raises during some hours of the day.

 ## Feature Engineering
 My approach to feature engineering was to first try four different scaling techniques.
 Then I resampled the data with NearMiss to make it balanced.
 After that I had four versions of the data, I tried removing outliers so that gave me eight versions of the data.
 Finally I took those eight versions of the data, duplicated them, and performed principal component analysis on the duplicates, giving me sixteen versions of the data.